2007–08 Men's EuroFloorball Cup Finals: Qualification format

-Since the top 4 nations at the 2006–07 EuroFloorball Cup were from Sweden, Finland, Switzerland and the Czech Republic, the top team in that country automatically advances straight into the final round.
+Since the top 4 nations at the 2006–07 EuroFloorball Cup were from Sweden, Finland, Switzerland and the Czech Republic, the top team in each of those countries automatically advances straight into the final round.
 In addition to that, the reigning champions receive automatic qualification into the final round as well.
 5 teams in total receive automatic qualification.

 Since 5 of the 8 spots are filled, the other 3 need to be decided using regional qualification.
-In Group C, the runners-up to the top team in Sweden, Finland, Switzerland and the Czech Republic play for a spot in the finals.
-In the 2007–08 EuroFloorball Cup, both the top team in Sweden and the runners-up automatically qualified for the tournament, and therefore Group C consisted of 3 teams instead of 4.
+In Group C, the runners-up from Sweden, Finland, Switzerland and the Czech Republic compete for a spot in the finals.
+In the 2007–08 EuroFloorball Cup, both the Swedish champion and the Swedish runners-up automatically qualified for the tournament, and therefore Group C consisted of 3 teams instead of 4.
 In Groups A and B, the teams are split into regions: West Europe and East Europe.
 The winning team in each group advances to the finals, making the total number of teams eight.